Treeniks/bachelor-thesis-isabelle-vscode/content/background.typ

 - _Request Messages_
 - _Response Messages_

-_Notification Messages_ are messages that, as the name suggest, only exist to notify the other party.
+_Notification Messages_ are messages that, as the name suggests, only exist to notify the other party.
 They must not send a response back. _Request Messages_ are requests sent to the other party and require a _Response Message_ to be sent back once the request has been processed.
 The structure of these message types is also defined within the LSP Specification:
 #align(center,
     // box to prevent pagebreak in the middle of the table box(table(